-Polyester fabrics come in a wide variety of types, including taffeta, chiffon, satin, twill, ripstop, oxford cloth, georgette, microfiber, and knitted fabrics.
-Polyester is widely used by fabric manufacturers and suppliers worldwide, accounting for 59% of global textile production.
+Polyester fabrics are manufactured in a wide range of woven and knitted constructions, including taffeta, satin, chiffon, oxford, ripstop, fleece, jersey, and double-knit fabrics.
+Polyester is one of the most widely used synthetic fibers in the global textile industry due to its durability, versatility, and cost efficiency.
 Each type of polyester fabric has unique performance advantages.
 Understanding these differences helps buyers select the ideal fabric for apparel, home textiles, and outdoor products.

 |---|---|